Reverse Psychology: Is it Manipulative or Not!

 This is one of the most common areas and can be seen in many parts of parenting.
 There is no doubt that children are the most stubborn.
 They would be reluctant to tidy the room, eat vegetables, and act opposite to their parents’ request.
 As a result, the parents may go crazy sometimes.
 So this is when reverse technology could come into action.

-For example, if your child is reluctant to solve a math problem and forcefully asks them to do it, they would show reactance, which means they may not react positively.
+For example, if your child is reluctant to solve a math problem and you forcefully ask them to do it, they may show reactance, meaning they may not respond positively.
 However, if you challenge them by saying, I bet you cannot finish it, they will eagerly try to solve it for you.

 1. In Teaching

 The school or the teachers with whom the children spent much of their time.
-So it becomes a responsibility for a teacher or a mentor to guide their student correctly, just like a parent does, which is when reverse psychology is used.
+So it becomes the responsibility of a teacher or mentor to guide their student correctly, just as a parent does, which is when reverse psychology is used.

-If, for example, you want your student to finish a problematic reading task as a teacher, the commanding type of words may not work for them.
-Instead, you tell them it is difficult to finish and make it feel challenging for them.
+If, for example, you want your student to finish a difficult reading task, a commanding tone of voice may not work for them.
+Instead, you tell them it is difficult to finish, making it feel challenging for them.
 Your student may end up reading the book to prove they are competent enough to finish it.

 1. In Sales